 I volunteer at the Museum of Performance and Design, mostly cataloging the Bob Johnson collection of sheet music.
 A partial catalog of the Johnson Collection is on line.

 I host the Paul Rose Library, the collection of sheet music and related materials left behind by the great amateur singer Paul Rose.
 For updates on the Library, join the Friends of Paul Rose Facebook group, or ask me to add you to the mailing list.

 I live in the southwest corner of San Francisco's Mission District.

 I lead the Juri Commoners, the volunteer group for Juri Commons, the park on my block.
 Please join us in taking care of the park on the last Saturday of most months.
 See the Juri Commons meetup group for details.

-Also of historical interest is Do Not Question Me, the blog where our gang once chronicled pub quiz and other entertaining pursuits.
+Do Not Question Me is the blog where our gang once chronicled pub quiz and other entertaining pursuits.

 For purposes of complying with the New Jersey Right To Know Act: Contents partially unknown.